mattcip/docs-v3/docs/hardware/EXP-IO.md

 ![](img/4zeroboxpin.png)

-Official reference for EXP-IO can be found  [here](https://www.zerynth.com/4zeroplatform/).

 ## Device Summary

 * 4x Solid State Relays NO.
     Uses the TLP172A, Rated at 36Vdc.
 * 2x opto-isolated digital inputs
     Uses ISO1212DBQR IC rated for 36Vdc.
-* 2x Analog Channels channels: Can be configured as 4-20 mA Current channel
+* 2x Analog Channels channels: Can be configured, according to the onboard switch position, as 4-20 mA Current channel
     0-10V Voltage channel
     Resistive Sensor Channel (calibrated for 11 Kohm for best precision).